jholleran/calvingcamerareviews/products.md

 subTitle: Calving Camera Products
 bg-img: products_bg.png
 description: |
-  A list of calving camera systems that are available for purchase.
-The list contains long range and short range IP calving camera systems.
+  High quaility Calving Camera Systems available for purchase.
+Here you will find different types of systems to suit your needs, from IP PTZ Calvings to IP Bullet Cameras integrated with long range Directional Antennas.

 ---